Do you often wake with a headache or feeling groggy?

 What Is Sleep Apnea?

 Sleep apnea is a condition in which the airway collapses during sleep, causing interrupted breathing and decreased oxygen levels.
 This can in turn lead to other health conditions.
-Sleep apnea can occur at any age, but the condition is most common adults over age 40.
+Sleep apnea can occur at any age, but the condition is most common in adults over age 40.

 What Are the Most Common Symptoms of Sleep Apnea?